motion/orbit/notes/next.md

       - should be built into app as well as on a website
       - https://docs.tryretool.com/docs/sso-google-and-okta
 - Finish settings panes

-On Umed's side:

-- Final syncer fixes, as much as possible
 - Mutation/observe pattern for data updates
-- More People aggregation
-- Help fix build to prod on older mac

 # Week ending Aug 24th